waterhorse1/ChessGPT/README.md

 ### ChessGPT
 #### Base-training
 1. Firstly Run all pipleines in chess_ai/data/pipelines to form all formatted Jsonl files.
 2. Run dataset tokenization and merging/shuffling to form a fully tokenized dataset.
-Checkout the README there.
+Check out the README there.
 3. For basemodel finetuning, run chess_ai/train/clm_traning/finetune_pp_peft_trainer.sh.

 #### Instruction-tuning